google/ads-privacy/proposals/topics-rtb/README.md

   - Topic: `“222”`
 - Topic 3:
   - Taxonomy Version: `“tax_v1”`
-  - Classifier Version: `“class_v1”`
+  - Classifier Version: `“class_v2”`
   - Topic: `“333”`

+Where in the above return, there are two classifier versions and one taxonomy version.
 The OpenRTB representation can look like the following:

 ```
 {
   ...,
   "user": {
     "data":
-      {
+      [{
         "name": "apicaller.com",
         "ext": {
               "segtax": 600,